mbenfriha/ying-yang-react/README.md

 # ying-yang-react

-React Ying Yangt consist on a React boilerplate who can pretend to consume any API and make component test.
+React Ying Yang consist on a React boilerplate who can pretend to consume any API and make component test.

 We will produce a boilerplate with 3 way :